jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

   }
 }</script>

 Aston Martin slots in _just_ behind Red Bull.
 It's incredibly close for the lead!
-Can anyone beat Red Bull to the title?
+But with five teams still to go, can anyone beat Red Bull to the title?

 <script type="component">{
   "module": "shared/demos/2021/f1-perf/Parts",